Ultimate Xi’an Travel Guide 2026: Top Tips, Food, Itineraries

 You can even rent a bike and cycle along the entire 14km or a section of it.
 Sunset is the best time for photography!
 It’s certainly a unique way to see different parts of the old city.

 Small Wild Goose Pagoda 小雁塔 ⭐ - a majestic Buddhist pagoda with 15 levels of tiers, built in 709 AD.
-It’s right next to the Xi’an Museum
+It’s not “small”, just smaller than the “giant” one.

 Grand Tang Everbright City 大唐不夜城 ⭐ - a pedestrianised area with a lot of Tang dynasty style architecture and food stalls.